airtai/fastagency/docs/docs/en/user-guide/runtimes/autogen/using_non_openai_models.md

 2024-10-14 19:37:11,923 [INFO] Workflow 'simple_weather' completed with result: {'content': 'The current weather in Zagreb is 17 degrees Celsius, with forecasted temperatures of 14 degrees Celsius on October 14, 15 degrees Celsius on October 15, and 15 degrees Celsius on October 16.', 'refusal': None, 'role': 'assistant', 'function_call': None, 'tool_calls': None}
 ```

-This example demonstrates the power of the AutoGen runtime within FastAgency, showcasing how to **leverage non-OpenAI models with FastAgency** by making just a few lines of code.
-By leveraging FastAgency, developers can quickly build interactive, scalable applications that interact with live data sources.
+This example demonstrates the power of AutoGen's runtime in FastAgency, highlighting how easily you can use **non-OpenAI models** with just a few changes in the code.
+With FastAgency, developers can **quickly build interactive**, **scalable applications** that work with live data sources.